smoonlee/thelightchurch-technical/content/device-management/macos-rebuild/_index.md

 In short, Plug in the USB into the Mac, Hold Option\Alt Key. and boot from EFI partition - NOT Install MacOS

 Once the installation has completed, Head to [Post Configuration](https://dortania.github.io/OpenCore-Legacy-Patcher/POST-INSTALL.html)

+### Post Configuration - MacOS
+After the initial setup has been completed, Run though the Legacy Patcher Post Configuration.
+When the Mac reboots, Hold `ALT` and then choose the `EFI` partition.